Devamitta/devamitta.github.io/index_eng.md

 <!-- There are some powerful [advanced settings]() for Goldendict that might be useful to you. -->

-Once you're all setup, here's a handy guide to the [features](https://digitalpalidictionary.github.io/features.html) available in DPD.
+Once you're all setup, here's a handy guide to the [features](https://digitalpalidictionary.github.io/features.html) available in DPS.

 If you spot a mistake, or notice something missing, here's where to [report it](https://docs.google.com/forms/d/e/1FAIpQLSf9boBe7k5tCwq7LdWgBHHGIPVc4ROO5yjVDo1X5LDAxkmGWQ/viewform?usp=pp_url&entry.1433863141=digitalpalidictionary.github.io){:target="\_blank"}.
 It generally takes less than a minute.